 Start the day by taking the Hakone Ropeway, an epic cable car journey that drops you at Oowakudani.
 On a clear day you can gaze at Mount Fuji in all its glory and sample black eggs, a local delicacy coloured by the sulphuric water they're boiled in.
 Next up is beautiful Lake Ashi where you'll board a pirate ship!
 From the deck of this triple-decker man-of-war you'll cross the lake's clear-blue waters and enjoy the stunning views.
-In the afternoon, experience an onsen.
-These gorgeous hot springs baths amidst the forest offer an ideal chance to unwind.
+In the afternoon, experience an onsen: hot springs baths amidst the forest, making ideal spots to unwind.
+Afterwards, change into your kimono and get ready to learn about the art of Japanese rice wine during a Sake tasting session!

-Kyoto
+Kyoto Day 7